 &lt;sup>10 Reference is made to Art.
 22, paragraph 4 of the RDA according to which "Examination Boards and other assessments committees are appointed by the Director of the Department or by the President of the School when provided for in the School's Regulations.
 This function may be delegated to the CCD Coordinator.
 The Commissions comprise of the President and, if necessary, other professors or experts in the subject.
-In the case of active courses, the President alone.
+In the case of active courses, the President is the course instructor, and in such cases, the Board can validly make decisions even in the presence of the President alone.
 In other cases, the President is a professor identified at the time of the Board's appointment.
 In the comprehensive evaluation of the overall performance at the conclusion of an integrated course, the professors in charge of the coordinated modules participate, and the President is appointed when the Commission is appointed."